Sheco/worky_api/README.md

 so make sure they're quoted.
 If --today is specified, --checkin and --checkout only have to contain the time itself.
+If --checkin or --checkout are "now", the current time will be used.
 ```

 The login credentials are obtained from an `.env` file similar to this: